Our adventures in Australia

 Clouds started to gather as we drove the two hours to Yowah and it began to rain as soon as we had set up in the big donation camping area.
 Last year the weather was so wet when we were in Yowah that we were caravan bound for a couple of days so we were hoping to be luckier this time.

 The tiny opal mining town sits on the artesian basin and benefits from hot springs.
-The camp area is great and has pretty new toilets and showers.
+The camp area is great and has fairly new toilets and showers.
 This time we decided to park across the road from the amenities, backing on to the hot stream which was an excellent choice for sitting by the van watching birds.

 Yowah is quite well provided for compared to some other outback towns.
 Apart from anything else, they have constant hot water thanks to a bore driven down over 400m one hundred years ago.
 After enjoying a long wallow in the artesian spa baths, $5 for a day pass, we reacquainted ourselves with The Nut Cafe and the little grocery store.
 The whole place was much quieter than last year when we had foolishly managed to be there in the week leading up to Opalfest but there were still a few tourists about.